a1m2n/a1m2n/README.md

-- 👋 Hi, I’m @a1m2n
+- 👋 Hi, I’m Mbebo Nonna, a junior at New York University
-- 👀 I’m interested in Computer Science and its application to health
+- 🌱 I’m currently double majoring in Computer Science and Interactive Media with a minor in Applied Mathematics
-- 🌱 I’m currently learning how to use python to interact with the operating system
+- 👀 I’m interested in Deep Learning and its practical applications, Virtual and Augmented Reality and Mobile App development
-- 💞️ I’m looking to collaborate on website building and mobile app development
+- 💞️ I’m looking to collaborate on impactful and practical projects in AI and mobile app development
-- 📫 How to reach me... alphanonna@gmail.com
+- 📫 How to reach me... mn3001@nyu.edu

 <!---
 a1m2n/a1m2n is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.